 That’s what I thought, at least.
 Those brushes just weren’t feeling good for me.
-I’m not picky about many things, but my toothbrush is one thing I like to really have a good match for my mouth with.
+I’m not picky about many things, but I am particular about my toothbrush.
 Plus, I didn’t really want to represent disposable plastic brushes.
 So I contacted a bamboo toothbrush company and asked if they had any that they couldn’t sell that might go to waste.
 They said yes, and happily sent me their prototypes that were sitting around.
 That was great because now I could brush with an ecofriendly and nontoxic (for the environment and me) bamboo brush.
 When I’m done using them, I can use the bamboo for firewood or compost it.
 The bristles can be recycled in some places, but they will likely go to the landfill.

 While in Costa Rica, I made the time to sew up all my items that had holes and tears in them.
 My backpack was one of those items.
 Repairing items is one of the basic necessities to not have to buy anything new.

-March 31st, I left the peace of Costa Rica for what I was sure would be a very busy tour in Europe.
+On March 31st, I left the peace of Costa Rica for what I was sure would be a very busy tour in Europe.
 Over 7 weeks I gave 26 talks in 8 different countries.
-I visited Ireland, UK, Belgium, Netherlands, Germany, Switzerland, Austria, and France.
+I visited Ireland, the UK, Belgium, the Netherlands, Germany, Switzerland, Austria and France.